io-gui/io/src/core/listeners.md

 ## ProtoListeners

-Flat map of all listeners defined in the prototype chain.
+Map of all listeners defined in the prototype chain.

 ### ProtoListeners(protochain: `Protochain`)

-Creates map of all listeners from protochain.
+Creates a flat map of all listeners from protochain.

 ## Listeners